My-Machine-Learning-Projects/Mask-it/README.md

 # Mask-it
-A Computer Vision project to apply Snapchat-like filters to face images.
+A Computer Vision project to apply Snapchat-like filters on face images.

 ## Implementation
 This project was divided into 4 modules: